aksh-ai/neuralBlack/README.md

 ## About

-This project was done by Akshay Kumaar M. Research Paper is in progress.
+This project was done by Akshay Kumaar M. Paper is in progress.
 All the references papers have been included at the end of this repository's README.

 ## ResNet50 Neural Network Architecture